 Ref.
 Component or Assembly Art.
-Class Notional Value System Description & Boundaries Included Components (List not exhaustive) Excluded Components 3F Clutch shaft torque sensor 9.2 SSC 3G Gearbox Internals 9.5 TRC Y All components involved in transmitting torque between the gearbox input shaft and the drive shafts and components essential for the functioning of the gearbox.
-Driveline and Gear- change components defined in Article 9.1 Servo valves ЗК Auxiliary Components (Oil system, reverse gear etc.) 9.5 TRC Y Components that are not included in Driveline or Gear-Change Components but interact directly with these components and are essential for the functioning of the gearbox.
+Class System Description & Boundaries Included Components (List not exhaustive) Excluded Components 3G Gearbox Internals 9.5 TRC All components involved in transmitting torque between the gearbox input shaft and the drive shafts and components essential for the functioning of the gearbox.
+Driveline and Gear- change components defined in Article 9.1 Servo valves ЗК Auxiliary Components (Oil system, reverse gear etc.) 9.5 TRC Components that are not included in Driveline or Gear-Change Components but interact directly with these components and are essential for the functioning of the gearbox.
 Oil Pressure and Scavenge Pumps, Oil Filter, Oil Tank, Reverse- gear idler & Actuator, Differential Actuator, local electrical and electronic components.
-Oil cooler 3L Drive shaft 9 OSC The assembly that transfers load from the gearbox driveline components to the Axles Driveshaft, joints, bearings and any required fixings, torque sensors and/or trigger wheels if present 4 Suspension and Ste ering 1 1 1 4A Inboard Front Suspension 10.4 TRC Y All parts of the front suspension between the connection to the push / pull rod and the survival cell.
+Oil cooler 3L Drive shaft 9 OSC The assembly that transfers load from the gearbox driveline components to the Axles Driveshaft, joints, bearings and any required fixings, torque sensors and/or trigger wheels if present 4 Suspension and Ste ering - 4A Inboard Front Suspension 10.4 TRC All parts of the front suspension between the connection to the push / pull rod and the survival cell.
 Rockers, springs, ARB system, damper, bearings, local electrical and electronic components, ride height adjustment, any brackets which are not integral with the survival cell.
-A range of set-up options 4B Front Suspension Members 10.3 TRC Y Structural members connecting the upright to the survival cell, steering or inboard suspension Wishbones / Links, Track- rod, Push/pull Rod, Bearings, Inboard Brackets not integrated in the survival cell, Fasteners, Wheel Tethers, local electrical and electronic components Suspension fairings as defined in 3.14 4C Front Upright Assembly (Excluding Axles, bearings, nuts & 10.6 TRC Y Upright assembly between the connection to the suspension members and the wheel bearings Upright, Brackets - including variants for set- up changes, Fasteners, local electrical and electronic components, Upright Loom.
+A range of set-up options 4B Front Suspension Members 10.3 TRC Structural members connecting the upright to the survival cell, steering or inboard suspension Wishbones / Links, Track- rod, Push/pull Rod, Bearings, Inboard Brackets not integrated in the survival cell, Fasteners, Wheel Tethers, local electrical and electronic components Suspension fairings as defined in 3.14 4C Front Upright Assembly (Excluding Axles, bearings, nuts & retention system) 10.6 TRC Upright assembly between the connection to the suspension members and the wheel bearings Upright, Brackets - including variants for set- up changes, Fasteners, local electrical and electronic components, Upright Loom.
 Any braking system components described in Article 11